 Computed FFT spectra for measured signal are shown in the images 3.3 and 3.2.
-Both images confirm that ADCdual01A modules have input dynamical range of 80 dB at least.
+Both images confirm that ADCdual01A modules have input dynamical range of at least 80 dB.

 3.2 Example of usage

 For additional validation of system characteristics a receiver setup has been constructed.